-The benefits of practising gratitude are infinite and can positively benefit your mindset, your emotions and your health.
-People who regularly practice gratitude, expressing daily gratitude to themselves and others, feel happier, are more confident, are more thankful and always express appreciation for all the positive things in their life.
+The benefits of practising gratitude are infinite.
+Gratitude can positively benefit your mindset, your emotions and your health.
+People who regularly practice gratitude by taking time to express daily gratitude feel happier, are more confident, are more thankful and appreciate all the positive things in their life.

-Gratitude is important because it is linked to feelings of greater happiness and wellbeing.
-Gratitude helps people feel better about themselves and enables them to feel more positive about their present and their future.
+Having a simple daily gratitude habit is important because gratitude is linked to feelings of greater happiness and wellbeing.
+Learning how to develop a gratitude practice helps people feel better about themselves and enables them to feel happier, healthier and more positive about their present and their future.

 By starting a gratitude practice, and making it a daily part of your life, you will feel more grateful, more thankful and more appreciative of everything you have in your life.
 Gratitude changes your mindset.
 Developing a gratitude practice can create real change in your life.

 Gratitude simply helps you feel more positive about your life and ensures you see and capture the limitless opportunities available to you.

 This article shares 7 simple ways to practice gratitude that will make you more grateful and appreciative of the good things in your life.
 Try these 7 simple ways to practice gratitude and make gratitude and abundance a part of your daily life.